 Electric Golf Cart Vs. Gas Golf Cart

-Choosing a Golf Cart: Gas versus Electric Power
+Choosing a Golf Cart: Gas Golf Carts versus Electric Golf Carts

 If you're in the market for a golf cart, one of the first decisions that you'll need to make is the choice between gas and electric power.
 While both models will get you across the green, one may suit your style or budget more than the other, so you'll need to consider the pros and cons of each type to make a fully-informed purchase decision.